Valona Named as a Leader in the 2026 Gartner® Magic Quadrant™ for Competitive and Market Intelligence Platforms! 🏆

 Agentic AI refers to AI systems that plan and execute multi-step tasks on their own, rather than responding to a single prompt.
 In competitive and market intelligence, an agent can monitor sources, flag relevant developments, trigger further research, and deliver a packaged output as part of a configured workflow without someone manually starting each step.

-AI can automate the parts of CMI that benefit from scale and consistency: continuous monitoring, searching large source sets, structuring incoming signals, drafting first-pass summaries, and distributing outputs on a set cadence.
-What it can’t automate is judging what a signal means for your specific strategy, deciding what matters for which decision-maker, and validating outputs before they reach an executive.
+AI can automate the work that benefits from scale and consistency: continuous monitoring, searching large source sets, structuring incoming signals, drafting first-pass summaries, and distributing outputs on a set cadence.

 No. MCP (Model Context Protocol) is a connectivity standard that lets AI systems access external data sources in a standardized way — for example, inside Microsoft Copilot, Claude, or ChatGPT.
 It determines how data moves, not whether that data is accurate, verified, or safe to use.